Amsterdam-AI-Team/amsterdam-rag-chatbot-system/README.md

 python3 populate_database.py
 ```

 This script will process and store the documents in the database, making them available for retrieval during chatbot interactions.
-Demonstration document data has been added in the [`data`](./data) folder
+Demonstration document data has been added in the [`data`](./data) folder.
+Our repository to [scrape the contents of amsterdam.nl](https://github.com/Amsterdam-AI-Team/amsterdam-nl-website-scraper/tree/main) can be utilized to obtain more documents to populate the database.

 **Note**: The current setup requires an OpenAI API key for populating the database (i.e., embedding the documents).
 These API keys can be added in the configuration file.